-As a nation we’re spending more and more on staycations – billions we’re told – and as the Brexit process chugs on, rather than facing an unfavourable exchange rate, holidaying on home soil may well seem increasingly appealing.
-We found a few pleasant pastures new to consider adjourning to…
+As a nation we’re spending more time holidaying on home soil – and billions in cash, we’re told – and as the Brexit process chugs on, rather than facing an unfavourable exchange rate, it seems increasingly appealing to many.
+We found a few pleasant pastures new to consider adjourning to

-They can often save you a bit of money; they can be better for the environment with no need to rack up any air miles; they can be more convenient and cut out departure lounge hours: staycations are still on the rise.
-Considering the pound isn’t at its strongest, and just how much there is to do and see in many parts of the UK – with tough competition between regions to produce the most dynamic cultural calendar – domestic breaks are seeming ever more attractive to many.
+They can often save you a bit of money; they can be better for the environment with no need to rack up any air miles; they can be more convenient and cut out departure-lounge hours: staycations are still on the rise.
+Considering the pound isn’t at its strongest, and just how much there is to do and see in many parts of the UK – with tough competition between regions to produce the most dynamic cultural calendar – domestic breaks are becoming ever more attractive.
 Every individual, couple, family or group of pals’ needs and preferences are different but today there seems to be something super-cool to suit us all.
 Whether an action-packed trip or doing the absolute bare minimum is top of the agenda, check out our suggestions for a stimulating Great British break…

 For: Life among the leaves

 Surrounded by serene Somerset greenery, The Birdhouse at Crewkerne’s The Yurt Retreat is a top shout.
 Clad in local cedar, it looks like a giant bird box and inside there’s a vaulted ceiling, curved walls and windows framing verdant views.
 Luxuries include a lovely handmade bed, rain-head shower, access to a new woodland sauna and a kitchen with 80-year-old boards reclaimed from the parachute regiment Nissen huts from Salisbury Plain.
 Enter the organic farm site through a gate in the hornbeam hedge, head for a clearing that’s alive with birdsong and find your sanctuary behind some luxurious yurts, also available to hire.

 For: The ultimate sense of freedom